-^{16 &}lt;u>Id.
-See also Stephen N. Shulman and Charles F. Abernathy, The Law of Equal Employment Opportunity (Boston: Warren, Gorham & Lamont, 1990), pp. 3-89 - 8-90.
+16 Id.
+See also Stephen N. Shulman and Charles F. Abernathy, The Law of Equal Employment Opportunity (Boston: Warren, Gorham & Lamont, 1990), pp. 3-89-8-90.
 They observe:

-alternative to the employment practice in question that meets the defendant's business needs equally well but has a less discriminatory impact.
-The for instance, if an employer has succeeded in justifying an employment test that has a discriminatory impact on the grounds that it accurately measures a skill necessary to do the job, the plaintiff might show that there exists an alternative test that has less of a discriminatory impact but measures the necessary skill equally well.
+impact.16 For instance, if an employer has succeeded in justifying an employment test that has a discriminatory impact on the grounds that it accurately measures a skill necessary to do the job, the plaintiff might show that there exists an alternative test that has less of a discriminatory impact but measures the necessary skill equally well.

-B. Background: History of Supreme Court Cases Dealing With The Disparate Impact Model proscribes not only overt discrimination but also practices that are fair in form but discriminatory in operation.
+Background: History of Supreme Court Cases Dealing with the Disparate Impact Model proscribes not only overt discrimination but also practices that are fair in form but discriminatory in operation.
 The touchstone is business necessity.
-If an employment practice which operates to exclude Negroes cannot be shown to be related to job performance, the practice is prohibited....Congress has placed on the employer the burden of showing that any given requirement must have a manifest relationship to the employment in question.18
+If an employment practice which operates to exclude Negroes cannot be shown to be related to job performance, the practice is prohibited. . . .Congress has placed on the employer the burden of showing that any given requirement must have a manifest relationship to the employment in question.17